The Blough-Weis Library plays a major role in supporting Susquehanna University's curriculum.

 Search for printed scores in the library's catalog

 Several digital projects are underway or completed.
 All of the Lanthorns, the student yearbook, have been digitized from the first publication in 1897 to the present.
-A project is underway to mount images outlining Susquehanna's History, which began in 1858.
-Several hundred images are currently available for viewing.
-Other digital resources can be found on the SU Digital Image Resources page, which provides links to subscription image databases and Web sources.
+We have also digitized several hundred images highlighting Susquehanna's University's history, which began in 1858.

 The University Archives contains documents and memorabilia related to the school’s founding, growth and development up to the present.
 Included are yearbooks, student newspapers (the Crusader), papers of university presidents, and thousands of photographs capturing documents, events and people from the earliest days to the present.
 Students often conduct research in the archives in connection with course research and instruction.